Himanshu5204/DSA_QA_Live/README.md

 <img width="1915" height="862" alt="Screenshot 2025-08-21 204752" src="https://github.com/user-attachments/assets/aa15c758-0936-4e87-9a75-d812a8fc343e" />
 <img width="1919" height="860" alt="image" src="https://github.com/user-attachments/assets/96e69fa0-a1a2-4212-b8ac-f5d95838a5a9" />

+🧠 What I Learned

+During the development of DSA_QA_LIVE, I explored different tools and technologies beyond just HTML/CSS/JS.

+🔹 Google Generative AI (Gemini API) – experimented with integrating AI-powered Q&A generation

+Used system instruction and custom prompts to structure answers

+Learned how to fine-tune responses for better clarity & relevance

+🔹 Improved my understanding of frontend-backend interaction

+How to fetch and display Q&A dynamically

+Handling static deployment on GitHub Pages and API requests via Render

+🔹 Practiced project structuring

+Keeping frontend/ and backend/ organized

+Maintaining clean separation of concerns

+🔹 Enhanced my skills in documentation & open-source practices

+Writing a good README

+Using GitHub flow (fork, branch, pull request) for collaboration

+🔹 Learn to deploy static pages on github and backend on render website

 🤝 Contribution

 Want to add new problems or improve explanations?